wjx-error/PAMoE/README.md

 Without explicit intervention, these tokens would be output as zero vectors.

 Given the ubiquity of residual connections in Transformer architectures, our empirical studies demonstrate that directly incorporating these zero-valued residuals into the main pathway can lead to performance degradation.
-This is attributed to the potential disruption of gradient flow and the accumulation of uninformative signals.

 Thus, we provide the `drop_zeros` and `pamoe_use_residual` Parameters.